adtimokhin/MajongScoreSystem/README.md

     STOP_SYMBOL = -

 ```
 > #### Important!
 The system only understands the commands (ie shortcuts) from the above list.
-> #### Important!
-There is no command for a combination consisting of a sequence of numbers (like 1,2,3).
-Simply ignore those or enter "-" for no points scored.
-> After selecting a type of combination that you want to select for a given player, enter it into the command line as it appears in the shortcut.
+> After selecting a type of combination that you want to select for a given player, enter it into the command line as it
+> appears in the shortcut.
 Some combinations (like open combination of 3 dragons, or a combination of 2s) will ask you to answer certain questions to award you required doubles.
 >
 > #### Important!
 Enter all combinations a player has.
 You can type the same combination command into the system for a single player.
 I encourage to do so if:
 >
 >1.
 Player has multiple occurrences of a given combination
 >2.
 The system did not ask how many combinations like this you have.
 >
 > The system will ask to enter any additional doubles that a winning player deserves.
-If none are required type 0 (most commonly you will type 0 when you are asked).
+If none are required type 0
+> (most commonly you will type 0 when you are asked).

 - When you do this operation for all four players the system will display the calculated scores for all players.

-## What Next?
+## What's Next?
 Well, enjoy the game!
-When you are done playing for the day, save the combinations for the final round you've played and close the program.
+When you are done playing for the day, save the combinations for the final round you've played and
+close the program.
 Make a note of a filename that you used for that game so that you can load the game later.